Dynamic Low-Stretch Trees via Dynamic Low-Diameter Decompositions: Introduction

-The main application of low stretch trees has been in solving symmetric, diagonally dominant (SDD) systems of linear equations.
-It has been observed that iterative methods for solving these systems can be made faster by preconditioning with a low stretch tree~\cite{Vaidya91,BomanH03,SpielmanW09}.
+The main application of low-stretch trees has been in solving symmetric, diagonally dominant (SDD) systems of linear equations.
+It has been observed that iterative methods for solving these systems can be made faster by preconditioning with a low-stretch tree for weighted graphs~\cite{Vaidya91,BomanH03,SpielmanW09}.
 Consequently, they have been an important ingredient in the breakthrough result of Spielman and Teng~\cite{SpielmanT14} for solving SDD systems in nearly linear time.
-In this solver, low stretch trees are utilized for constructing ultra-sparsifiers, which in turn are used as preconditioners.
-Beyond this initial breakthrough, low stretch spanning trees have also been used in subsequent, faster solvers~\cite{KoutisMP14,BlellochGKMPT14,KoutisMP11,KelnerOSZ13,CohenKMPPRX14}.
-Another prominent application of low-stretch spanning trees~(concretely, the variant of random spanning trees with low expected stretch) is the remarkable cut-based graph decomposition of R\"acke~\Cite{Racke08,AndersenF09}, which embeds any general undirected graph into convex combination of spanning trees, while paying only a $\tilde{O}(\log n)$ congestion for the embedding.
+In this solver, low-stretch trees are utilized for constructing ultra-sparsifiers, which in turn are used as preconditioners.
+Beyond this initial breakthrough, low-stretch trees have also been used in subsequent, faster solvers~\cite{KoutisMP14,BlellochGKMPT14,KoutisMP11,KelnerOSZ13,CohenKMPPRX14}.
+Another prominent application of low-stretch trees~(concretely, the variant of random spanning trees with low expected stretch) is the remarkable cut-based graph decomposition of R\"acke~\Cite{Racke08,AndersenF09}, which embeds any general undirected graph into a convex combination of spanning trees, while paying a congestion of only $\tilde{O}(\log n)$ for the embedding.
 This decomposition tool, initially aimed at giving the best competitive ratio for oblivious routing, has found several applications ranging from approximation algorithms for cut-based problems~(e.g., minimum bisection~\cite{Racke08}) to graph compression~(e.g., vertex sparsifiers~\cite{Moitra09}).
-Other classic problems that utilize the properties of low stretch trees include the $ k $-server problem~\cite{AlonKPW95} and the minimum communication cost spanning tree problem~\cite{Hu74,PelegR98}.
+Other classic problems in the realm of approximation algorithms that utilize the properties of low-stretch trees include the $ k $-server problem~\cite{AlonKPW95} and the minimum communication cost spanning tree problem~\cite{Hu74,PelegR98}.

-In terms of dynamic algorithms, we are not aware of any prior work for maintaining low stretch spanning trees.
-Regarding the motivation of solving SDD systems, the closest related result is possibly the algorithm of Abraham et al.~\cite{AbrahamDKKP16} for maintaining a spectral sparsifier with polylogarithmic update time.
-Apart from that, the problems of dynamically maintaining a spanner or a (minimum) spanning tree seem to be the most related ones.
+In terms of dynamic algorithms, we are not aware of any prior work for maintaining low-stretch trees.
+The closest related works are arguably dynamic algorithms for maintaining distance oracles and spanners, as they also aim preserving pairwise distances, and dynamic algorithms for maintaining minimum spanning trees, as they also are spanning trees with an additional property.